jmeinken/story-canvas/README.md

 1. Download and unzip the [latest release](https://github.com/jmeinken/story-canvas/archive/release1.0.zip) of Story Canvas.

 2. Within the code is a folder called `story-canvas`.
-Add that folder and its contents to your web project.
+Add that folder and its contents (3 files) to your web project.

 ## Implementing a Story Canvas on your Web Page